Contract form requirements

 Termination due to cause of fault – If the employee violates the work order and discipline, it could be dismissed due to cause of fault with or without a notice period.
-The Labour Law stipulates the cases when an employment could be terminated without a notice period, such as in cases when (i) the employee is under the influence of alcohol or narcotics, (ii) the employee misses work for at least three days in a raw without a justified reason; (iii) the employee abuses its right to sick-leave etc.
+The Labour Law stipulates the cases when an employment could be terminated without a notice period, such as in cases when (i) the employee is under the influence of alcohol or narcotics, (ii) the employee misses work for at least three days in a row without a justified reason; (iii) the employee abuses its right to sick-leave etc.

 Based on the court practice in event of violation of the work order and discipline, the employer should implement an internal procedure for determining the facts of the case prior to termination by establishing a disciplinary proceeding.
 Usually, the disciplinary procedure is regulated by an internal rulebook of the employer.

 Termination due to business reasons – In the case of termination of the employment contract for business reasons, the employer is obliged to pay the worker a severance payment.
 The severance payment is calculated based on the years of employment of the respective employee.
 For purposes of calculation of the severance payment, the employer takes into consideration the years of employment at the same employer, or the period of employment with the same employer and the period of employment with the previous employer, in cases when the current employer is the legal successor of the previous employer due to so called amendments in status of the companies.
-Macedonian Company Law considers company restructurings such as mergers, acquisitions and division of companies in accordance with its provisions as amendments in status of a company.
+The Company Law of North Macedonia considers company restructurings such as mergers, acquisitions and division of companies in accordance with its provisions as amendments in status of a company.

 Collective dismissal due to business reasons - If the employer intends to make a decision on the termination of the employment of a number of workers due to business reasons, or at least 20 employees for a period of 90 days at each termination of employment regardless of the total number of employees by the employer, it shall be considered as a collective dismissal due to business reasons.
 When the employer intends to carry out collective redundancies, the process is initiated with consultation with the workers’ representatives, at least one month before the collective dismissal.
 The employer is obligated to provide the representatives with all relevant information before starting consultations to achieve an agreement.
 The employer has an obligation to issue a written notice to the Employment Agency informing them on the intent for collective dismissal at least 30 days before the dismissal occurs.
 Upon this notice, employees are free to provide their suggestions to the Employment Agency with respect to the collective dismissal.
 If the Employment Agency finds that the problems due to the collective dismissal cannot be surpassed in the provided 30 day period, it the right to require that the period since the submission of the written notice till the termination is extended to 60 days.
 In practice, the Employment Agency exercises this right in all cases for collective dismissal.